unichols/unichols.github.io/projects/BertErnie.md

   - Educational Technology
   - Javascript
   - React
-summary: "Discussion of the firs WOD"
+summary: "Discussion of the first WOD"
 ---
 For this "Workout of the Day", we were assigned a relatively easy task, to find multiples of specific integers and return "Bert", "Ernie", or "BertErnie".
-I was confident in my four inf statemets and two for loops, but once I turned it in, I looked at my neighboors solution, which was much less redundant than mine.
+I was confident in my four if statemets and two for loops, but once I turned it in, I looked at my neighboors solution, which was much less redundant than mine.
 I realized that although my solution was correct, her solution was much more efficient.

 The more efficient solution is provided below. function BertErnie(int){